If you like tofu, or opt for soy milk over dairy, concerns about the health effects of soy may have piqued your interest.

 However, there seem to be more questions than answers about the role soy plays in women’s bodies, especially when it comes to menopause and breast cancer.
-And there are also many misunderstandings.
+There are also many misunderstandings.

 Because estrogen plays a role in everything from breast cancer to sexual reproduction, this is where most of the soy controversy stems.

 In fact, some studies actually show that soy reduces cancer risk.

 The bottom line: There isn’t substantial evidence that soy definitively increases or decreases cancer risk.

-Menopause occurs when women stop producing estrogen.
-Because soy acts similarly to estrogen within the body, it’s sometimes credited with easing the symptoms of menopause.
-However, the American Heart Association says that this effect is somewhat unlikely.
+Because soy isoflavones act similarly to estrogen within the body, they’re sometimes credited with easing the symptoms of menopause.
+However, the American Heart Association states that this effect is somewhat unlikely.

-Early evidence showed that soy could even reduce the risk of heart disease.
+Early evidence showed that soy could even reduce the risk for heart disease.
 While those claims were somewhat exaggerated, research does show that a diet that substitutes soy for animal protein can reduce LDL, or “bad” cholesterol.

 Research on the potential health benefits and risks of soy is ongoing.
 As it continues, what we do know about this plant-based food will evolve.
-For now, it looks like soy’s benefits outweigh the cons.